fipe2200/UNIX/Tentor/Frågor/Fråga 1.md

 * tty is the group owner
 * 5 is the major device number
 * 0 is the minor device number
-* It was last modified okt 12 08:08
+* "okt 12 08:08" is the date and time of when it was last modified
 * tty is the device file name